liuderchi/atom-vtt-helper/README.md

 ## Features

-- TBD
+- Jump To Frame by Number

 ## TODO

-- Jump To Frame by Number
 - Jump To Timestamp
 - time shift all frames
 - insert `NOTE` to all frames / one frame